Latin America Tours for Solo Travelers

 Lima to Rio: Coast to Coast

-Brandon, traveled in January
+Camilla, traveled in July

 Young adventurers aged 20-35 unite on this Latin American journey with 12-16 fellow travelers.
 Friends are made during Inca Trail treks, Salar de Uyuni crossings, and relaxing days in Ilha Grande.
 Multi-share hostels and homestays create perfect settings for lasting connections.